How to process multiple layout variations with one single document parser?

 How can I set this up?

-As a first step you need to activate the feature "Process Multiple Document Layouts" which you'll find the "Advanced" tab of your Document Parser settings.
+As a first step, you need to activate the feature "Process Multiple Document Layouts" which you'll find in the "Advanced" tab of your Document Parser settings.

-To make the set up as easy as possible, it is important to have enough sample documents in your Document Parser.
-We recommend to import at least two or more sample documents for each layout variation.
+To make the setup as easy as possible, it is important to have enough sample documents in your Document Parser.
+We recommend importing at least two or more sample documents for each layout variation.
 Having multiple samples for each Document Layout is necessary to define document routing and data parsing rules which work reliably.